-Centre for Research-based Innovations in Controlled-environment Aquaculture
+Centre for Research-Based Innovation in Closed-Containment Aquaculture

 CtrlAQUA is a Centre for Research-based Innovation (SFI) that will lay the foundation for the development of closed-containment concepts of the future.
 With greater control of the production process, it will be possible to reduce problems associated with mortality and sea lice, and to reduce the production time for farmed salmon.

 |Time:||1.
 April 2015 – 31.
 March 2023|